ammarion/exercise/README.md

 # Adobe Security – Take-Home Exercise

-**Role target:** Platform Security Engineer – Edge / WAF Focus
+**Role target:** Product Security Engineer – Edge / WAF Focus
 **Effort cap:** 4 – 6 focused hours
 **Deadline:** Submit within **72 hours** of receiving the repo invite

 ---

 ## 1. Scenario
 A new public site—**OWASP Juice Shop**—must launch next week.
-Before DNS cut-over we need proof that edge security is:
+Before DNS cut-over, we need proof that edge security is:

 1. **Repeatable** – any future service can inherit the same guardrails in minutes.
 2. **Rapidly tunable** – you can ship an emergency WAF rule in **\< 30 min**.
-3. **Measurable** – one KPI shows how well the edge is protecting the service.
+3. **Measurable** – One KPI shows how well the edge is protecting the service.

 ---